 Addressing public concerns that some multinationals are not paying their fair share of tax, requires technical international tax reforms and better efforts to improve public understanding and awareness.
 We think that providing user-friendly information about our corporate tax position to a broad range of stakeholders plays an important role in improving transparency and public trust.

 Supporting global initiatives for responsible tax

-We endorse the B Team Responsible Tax Principles Opens in new window which were developed with a group of leading companies, along with involvement from civil society, investors and representatives from international institutions.
-See the B Team Responsible Tax Principles and our compliance (PDF 94KB) Opens in new window for more information.
+We endorse the B Team which were developed with a group of leading companies, along with involvement from civil society, investors and representatives from international institutions.
+See the for more information.

-We support the OECD international tax reform work on Base Erosion and Profit Shifting (BEPS).
+We actively support the OECD international tax reform work on Base Erosion and Profit Shifting (BEPS) including Pillars 1 and 2.
 As we operate in a global competitive environment, we urge tax policymakers to implement international tax reform in a coherent, co-ordinated way so that there is a level playing field and the risk of paying tax twice on the same income is minimised.